NCBI-Hackathons/VirusDiscoveryProject/README.md

 ### Determination of phylogenetic position of viruses similar to knowns

-# Look at the what NCBI built for us!
+# Look at what NCBI built for us!

 ## NCBI Blast Docker: